vanchao0519/VoyagerDataTransportDemo/README.md

 # VoyagerDataTransportDemo
-A demostrate how to use package <a href="https://github.com/vanchao0519/VoyagerDataTransport">VoyagerDataTransport</a>
+A demonstrate how to use package <a href="https://github.com/vanchao0519/VoyagerDataTransport">VoyagerDataTransport</a>
 <br>
 This demo only list necessary files.
 You must create a laravel project before you watch this demo
 ## Step 1